Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Conditional higher-order affects relations

+The above lemma follows immediately from Pearl's third rule of do-calculus, i.e. Rule 3 of \cref{theorem:dorules}.

-Notice that between these two statements, there is a subtle difference regarding the relation between $X$ and $W$ in the causal structure.
+Notice that between the statements of \cref{lemma: aff_corr_cond} and \cref{lemma: dsep_aff_cond}, there is a subtle difference regarding the relation between $X$ and $W$ in the causal structure.
 Specifically, the requirement in \cref{lemma: dsep_aff_cond} is satisfied whenever $W=\emptyset$ and whenever $X$ is not a cause of $W$.
 This impacts the generalization of some of the statements from the main text for unconditional affects relations ($W=\emptyset$) to conditional relations.
 For the case that both $X$ is not a cause of $W$ (and thus, $X = X(W)$) and the causal model is faithful (hence, we have $(X\upmodels Y|ZW)_{\cG_{\mathrm{do}}(XZ)}\iff (X \perp^d Y|ZW)_{\cG_{\mathrm{do}}(XZ)}$), then \cref{lemma: aff_corr_cond} and \cref{lemma: dsep_aff_cond} taken together show that,

 while for unfaithful models, conditional independence (middle) need not imply absence of affects relations (left) or d-separation (right).